-Funding of up to \$7,000,000 is available through this NOFA.
+Funding of approximately \$ 7,000,000 is available through this NOFO.

-Additional funds may become available for award under this NOFA as a result of HUD's efforts to recapture unused funds, use carryover funds, or because of the availability of additional appropriated funds.
+Additional funds may become available for award under this NOFO, because of HUD's efforts to recapture funds, use carryover funds, or because of the availability of additional appropriated funds.
 Use of these funds is subject to statutory constraints.
-All awards are subject to the applicable funding restrictions contained in this NOFA.
+All awards are subject to the funding restrictions contained in this NOFO.